Depression & Anxiety

 Bipolar Disorder is typically categorized by a person experiencing drastic mood swings from feeling low (Depression) to feeling high and filled with energy (Mania).
 These drastic mood swings have the potential to cause erratic behavior.
 Due to the nature of this condition, medication is oftentimes the first line of defense.
 We work with families to evaluate the brain function of the client who is affected by Bipolar Disorder to gain a deeper understanding of where imbalances are present.
-Based on our findings, we create a holistic treatment plan that may be helpful in creating stability emotionally, guiding the client to live a life of purpose and meaning.
+Based on our findings, like all the conditions we treat, we create a holistic treatment plan that may be helpful in creating stability emotionally, guiding the client to live a life of purpose and meaning.

 Traumatic Brain Injury (TBI) occurs where there is acute physical trauma that causes brain damage.
 This often results from playing contact sports (basketball, football, soccer), auto accidents, and other high risk activities.
 The nature of a TBI is typically dependent upon the severity of the traumatic event as well as the part of the head that was injured.
 TBI’s result in structural damage to the brain causing a particular set of symptoms that has a significant impact on one’s quality of life.
 Treatment for TBI varies drastically based upon symptomology and the area of the brain that is damaged.
 We are able to do a Brain Scan (QEEG) that displays areas of abnormal brain activity.
 Based upon findings, we are able to recommend a custom tailored treatment plan that can help to promote healing naturally within the brain.